physiodatatoolbox/docs/docs/user-guide/epochs.md

  - **Removes Row(s):**
    Removes one or more rows from the epoch definition table.

+ - **Generate Epochs:**
+   Regenerates the epochs preview by applying the current epoch definition to the test file, as specified by the **Test File** popup menu.
+Note that the button is disabled if no files are loaded into the Session Manager.

 Below the buttons, the epochs that the current epoch definition table produces when applied to the current file are visualized.
 This includes epochs already present in the file.
 The plot is refreshed whenever the 'Generate Epochs' button is clicked, and is only visible if files are loaded into the Session Manager.